Divisions

 Fee: $100 before Dec.15, $125 after

 If baseball-aged 5 or 6 and your child can consistently hit a ball that you pitch to them underhand and/or has completed at least one year of T-Ball, you can register them here.
-If baseball-aged 7 and playing for the first time or may benefit from another year of Rookie, you can register them here. * Note: Baseball age 5 players are encouraged to register for T-Ball unless they are able to consistently hit an underhand pitch.
+If baseball-aged 7 and playing for the first time or may benefit from another year of Rookie, you can register them here.

 It is recommended that kids do not skip a year in Rookie.
-If the prior year they played was TBall and are baseball age 7, it is recommended to register for Rookie.
+If the prior year they played was T-Ball and are baseball age 7, it is recommended to register for Rookie.

 1 weeknight game/practice, 1 game/practice on Saturday

-Single A – baseball Age 7-8
+SINGLE A – BASEBALL AGE 7-8

 It is recommended that kids do not skip a year in Rookie.
-If the prior year they played was TBall and are baseball age 7, it is recommended to register for Rookie.
+If the prior year they played was T-Ball and are baseball age 7, it is recommended to register for Rookie.

 1 weeknight game/practice, 1 game/practice on Saturday

-Fee: $150 before Dec.15, $175 after
+Fee: $125 before Dec.15, $150 after

 There will be 1-2 practices per week and 1-2 games per week.

-Fee: $200 before Dec.15, $225 after
+Fee: $225 before Dec.15, $250 after

 Majors